 Admit One Ticket $50.00 Includes 6 Hour Open Bar

-Come and support Neopolitan Lighthouse in raising money in an effort to continue to provide women and children with a safe haven as they work toward self-reliance and self-sufficiency.
+Come and support Neopolitan Lighthouse in raising money in an effort to continue providing women and children with a safe haven as they work toward achieving self-sufficiency and self-reliance.

 – Neopolitan Lighthouse